 There are many dental problems in cats, but if you provide proper oral hygiene and a balanced diet, they can live long, healthy lives with good teeth and gums.

 Cats do not have many teeth as humans do, but they have a few important teeth for their health.
 They have a set of primary teeth: four incisors and one canine tooth.
 They also have an additional set of canines and premolars, which help them survive in the wild.
-Having good oral hygiene is essential for healthy cats because having soft or sensitive teeth will be painful for them and affect their appetite.
+Good oral hygiene is essential for healthy cats because soft or sensitive teeth will be painful for them and affect their appetite.
 The best way to help keep your cat’s teeth healthy is by brushing them at least once a week, checking them regularly, and providing a good diet.
 Also, you should take them to the vet for regular dental check-ups.

 How to Brush Your Cat’s Teeth (Video)